cake-contrib/Cake.DNF.Module/docfx/doc/contributing.md

 - Open a PR from your feature branch against the `develop` branch (include the GitHub issue number for fixes)
 - Success!
 I will provide feedback if needed, or just accept the changes directly and they should appear in the next release

+## Documentation

+This documentation should include an *Improve this Doc* button in the upper right.
+Click it to quickly jump to the source of the current documentation.
+You can then fork, branch and issue a PR just as with code contributions (see above).

 ## License

 Note that this project (and all contributions) fall under the MIT License terms.